Search

 What will IFYE Representatives do while there?

-Representatives live with several host families primarily in rural settings and are expected to participate in daily family activities, which may include work as it occurs on a farm, ranch or business.
-IFYEs also have the opportunity to interact with the host Rural Youth Organizations.
-Each representative is expected to share information about his/her home state and the U.S. with host families and any other groups or organizations in the host country.
-We ask the representative to share their experience as they are happening on social media, or other articles to home newspapers and media outlets.
+Representatives live with several host families primarily in rural settings and participate in daily family activities, which may include work as it occurs on a farm, ranch, or business.
+IFYEs also have the opportunity to interact with the rural youth organizations in their host country.
+Representatives share information about his/her home state and the U.S. with host families and any other groups or organizations in the host country.
+They also share their experiences while abroad through social media posts, blogs, and articles.

 What does it cost?

-The Participant fee is $3,750 for the two- or three-month programs.
-The Participant fee of $5,000 is for the six-month program.
-This covers only about 15% of the total cost with alumni and outside sources contributing the balance.
-The fee covers domestic and international travel, and some administrative costs.
+Program participation fees are only a small part of the total cost of our premier exchange program.
+The program fee is $5,500 for the two-month program; $5,000 for the three-month program and $6,600 for the six-month program.
+This fee includes domestic and international airfare, orientation, debriefing, IFYE apparel, and a life changing experience.
 Not included are personal spending money, supplemental health insurance, travel insurance (if desired), as well as passport and visa fees.
 Host families provide room and board.

 What is the application process?